Gefei-Tan/Headhunter/index.md

 ###### Music written by [me](https://open.spotify.com/playlist/62j0qdzoFFmlWArG9rjw5y?si=134dd3bfddf4407d)
 ---
 ### How to Setup Headhunter
-#### The following method only works in Windows.
+#### The following method only works on Windows.
 The main problem with MacOS is that virtual joystick support on Mac is really complicated.
 It might require low-level actions like compiling drivers from source and installing kernel extensions.
 If you could find a way to make virtual joystick work, Headhunter could potentially work on MacOS.

 1. Install opentrack, Max, Vjoy, and loopMIDI on your PC following the links provided in the Credit and Download section below.
 2. Follow [this link](https://github.com/opentrack/opentrack/wiki/Smartphone-Headtracking) to setup and connect your smartphone to opentrack.
 Make sure opentrack responds to your smartphone before proceeding to the next step.